-Extension of ACCT 210, but with a more thorough examination of the financial statements.
-Emphasis is on the proper recording of business transactions and understanding the effect transactions have on the financial statements of proprietorships, partnerships, and corporations.
-Analysis of key financial statement data.
-Prerequisite: ACCT 201 (or permission of instructor) and Spreadsheet Competency.
+Basic theory and practices of financial accounting.
+Emphasis on the proper recording of business transactions and understanding the effect transactions have on the financial statements of proprietorships, partnerships, and corporations.
+Includes analysis of key financial statement data.
+Prerequisite: Spreadsheet Competency.